PauloVinicius02131/PauloVinicius02131/README.md

 - 👋 Hi, I’m @PauloVinicius02131 specialist on PowerBI
 - 👀 I’m interested in
   - Python
+  -JavaScript
   - Sql ( Ora )
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on PowerBi
 - 📫 How to reach me pauloviniciusdesouza@live.com or +55 35 9999 32618